annetteptran/annetteptran/README.md

 ### Volunteer Platform (Full-Stack Web App)
 A full-stack application with role-based login, event management, and skill-based volunteer matching.
 Built with React, Node.js, Express, and MongoDB.

 ---

-## Experience

-### IT Operations Intern — Texas Oncology
-- Supported enterprise clinic environments with device imaging, deployment, and troubleshooting
-- Worked with on-site hardware, networks, and enterprise software systems
-- Gained hands-on experience with IT operations in a real healthcare setting

----